-Experience and expertise: Mr Besley has over 40 years experience in the minerals industry in Asia, The Middle East, North and South America, Australia and the Pacific Rim.
+Experience and expertise: Mr Besley has over 40 years experience in the minerals industry in Asia, The Middle East,

+North and South America, Australia and the Pacific Rim.
 Mr Besley was General Manager of Australmin Holdings Limited when that company developed a minerals sands project in eastern Australia and a gold mine in Western Australia.
 Mr Besley was Managing Director of CBH Resources Limited from its inception as an exploration company in October 1989 until 11 November 2008 when it was a significant producer of zinc, lead and silver.
 He is a fellow of the Australian Institute of Geoscientists.

-Silver City Minerals Limited from 5 March 2010, Murray Zircon Pty Ltd from 1 November 2012, Queensland Mining Limited from 29 February 2012 until June 2013.
+Directorships (in the last 3 Silver City Minerals Limited from 5 March 2010, Murray Zircon Pty Ltd from 1 November years): 2012, Queensland Mining Limited from 29 February 2012 until June 2013.

-Special responsibilities:

-Member of the Audit, Nomination and Remuneration Committees.
+Special responsibilities: Member of the Audit, Nomination and Remuneration Committees

-Mr Beslev is considered to be a nonindependent director.
+Mr Besley is considered to be a non-independent director.

-Name: GREGORY STARR
+Name: Gregory Starr

-Title: Non-Executive director appointed 18 November 2013, Age 49.
+Title: Non-Executive director - appointed 18 November 2013, Age 49.